 - Luxury watches - There are many luxury watch options, ranging from affordable designer options like Burberry Large Check Steel Bracelet Watch (pictured), available for $495 from Nordstrom, to the truly stunning diamond-studded Cartier Tank Americaine, which retails for almost $40,000.
 Either way, these are beautiful works of art that you will treasure for a lifetime.

 - Casual watches - Designed to look great with your everyday wardrobe, casual watches are functional and fashionable at the same time.
 You'll find lots of affordable options like the stylish Fossil Grant Chronograph, which has a handsome blue leather band and retails for about $100.
-There are also high-end choices like the Gucci Coupe Automatic Stainless Steel Watch, which has a striking square dial and retails for under $1,000.
+There are also high-end choices like the Gucci Coupe Black Stainless Steel Watch, which has a striking square dial and retails around $1,200.

 - Sport watches - More functional than a typical casual watch, sport watches are packed with features you'll use during your adventures.
-The Suunto Traverse GPS watch, available for about $450 from Backcountry.com, is great for hikers and runners, while the Swiss Army Original watch, available for about $190 from REI, is ideal for water sports.
+The Suunto 9 Baro GPS watch, available for about $500 from REI, is great for hikers, runners, and anyone monitoring their health, while the Swiss Army Original watch, available for about $90 from Amazon, is ideal for water sports.

 Look for Top-Rated Watches